-The required documentation must be submitted to the Student Success Center in a bound format for ease of review and to ensure that no pages will be lost.
+The required documentation must be submitted to the Program Coordinator in a bound format for ease of review and to ensure that no pages will be lost.
 It is suggested that each page be placed in a transparent sheet protector and then all pages may be placed in a three-ring binder.
-The Student Success Center staff will facilitate submission of documentation to the appropriate Program Coordinator.
+The Program Coordinator will facilitate submission of documentation to the appropriate Dean.